 Live theatre.
 There’s nothing quite like it to really freak you out.
 Will it involve embarrassing improv?
 Will it be bad community theatre?
 Will it involve uncomfortable nudity from acquaintances and/or Reg Livermore or Rhonda Burchmore?
 All my worries were immediately put at ease, as Human Sacrifice Theatre’s moving rendition of ‘One Flew Over The Cuckoo’s Nest’ at Chapel off Chapel was a wonderfully executed piece of gritty drama.
-Here’s the down low from Ruby Slipper’s night at the theatre.
+Here’s the down low from Ruby Assembly’s night at the theatre.

 In desert flower Arabella Ramsay on a balmy summer night on Chapel Street.